What is SEO, in a paragraph (or two)?

 The planning stage

-Now that we understand the opportunity, we need to plan for it.
-There are three main types of content we should be building to win new customers:
+Now that we understand the opportunity, we need to put together a marketing strategy to capitalise on it.
+There are three main types of content we should be building to win these new customers:

 - – Awareness